Analytic approximation of plurisubharmonic singularities: Green functions of Demailly's approximants

-By Demailly's approximation theorem, the functions $\Df_k\phi$ converge to $\phi$ in $L_{loc}^1$ for any $\phi\in\Wx$.
-We do not know if this implies convergence of the Green functions $G_{\Df_k\phi}$ to $G_\phi$.
-This is certainly not so if $\phi$ has zero Lelong number (because then $G_{\Df_k\phi}\equiv0$), however existence of such a maximal weight $\phi$ is equivalent to a famous open problem on plurisubharmonic weights with zero Lelong number and positive residual Monge-Amp\`ere mass.
+By Demailly's Approximation Theorem, the functions $\Df_k\phi$ converge to $\phi$ in $L_{loc}^1$ for any $\phi\in\Wx$, and $G_{\Df_k\phi}\ge G_\phi$.
+We do not know if this implies convergence of $G_{\Df_k\phi}$ to $G_\phi$, even when $\phi$ is a maximal weight.
+This is certainly not so if $\phi$ has zero Lelong number (because then $G_{\Df_k\phi}=0$), however existence of such a weight is equivalent to the aforementioned Zero Lelong Number Problem, see \cite[Remark 6.2]{R7}.

-We can show that there is a subsequence of the Green functions decreasing to the lower envelope $\widehat G_\phi$ of the functions $G_{\Df_k\phi}$ (and thus $\widehat G_\phi$ is plurisubharmonic).